This is a guide to upgrading from

 Note:

-WEBCHECK_TYPE(4001) (availability vs click path) is deprecated and won't be migrated.WEBCHECK_CREDENTIALS(4006) and WEBCHECK_CREDENTIALS_OWNER(4007) need the USES_CREDENTIALS attribute, which is not yet exported to Grail.APPLICATION_STATUS(3000) is not yet migrated.Markdown
+WEBCHECK_TYPE(4001) (availability vs click path) is deprecated and won't be migrated.WEBCHECK_CREDENTIALS(4006) and WEBCHECK_CREDENTIALS_OWNER(4007) need the USES_CREDENTIALS attribute, which has not been exported to Grail.APPLICATION_STATUS(3000) has not been migrated.Markdown

 Header